 More than half of the steel produced worldwide goes into steel buildings and infrastructure.
 The population will increase by another 2.7 billion people by 2050 and this will be accompanied by rapid urbanisation.
 The need for buildings and infrastructure will continue to grow worldwide in years to come.
 Steelmakers around the world are increasingly providing construction solutions that enable energy-effcient and low-carbon-neutral buildings.
 These solutions are highly material efficient and recyclable.

 Mobility is essential to our modern way of life.
 The efficient transport of goods has become key to our ever more globalised economy.
 Freight has almost doubled over the past 30 years.
-Nearly 15% of steel produced worldwide is used to meet society’s transport needs.
+Over 15% of steel produced worldwide is used to meet society’s transport needs.
 It is also essential to the related infrastructure: roads, bridges, ports, stations and airports.

 Advanced High-Strength Steels (AHSS) are now used for nearly every new vehicle design.
 New grades of AHSS enable carmakers to reduce vehicle weight by 25-39% compared to conventional steel.
 When applied to a typical five-passenger family car, the overall weight of the vehicle is reduced by 170 to 270 kg, which corresponds to a lifetime saving of 3 to 4.5 tonnes of greenhouse gases over the vehicle’s total life cycle.
 This saving in emissions represents more than the total amount of CO2 emitted during the production of all the steel in the vehicle.